WET (WET) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WET Historical Price

-According to the latest data gathered on WET live price page, the current price of WET is 0USD.
-The circulating supply of WET(WET) is 1.00B WET , giving it a market capitalization of $27.00K.
+According to the latest data gathered on WET live price page, the current price of WET is 0.00002633USD.
+The circulating supply of WET(WET) is 1.00B WET , giving it a market capitalization of $26.33K.

 - 30 Days0.00%$ --$ 0.000474$ 0.000025